charlescol/market-streaming-infra-terraform/README.md

 ## Bootstrap once

-After logging to an account with the right permissions, run the following command:
+After logging to an account with a privileged role, run the following command:

 ```bash
  make bootstrap PROJECT_ID=myprojectid REGION=europe-west1
 ```

-It will enable all the required APIs and create a service account and backend for Terraform.
+It will enable all the required APIs, create the service accounts, and create a bucket for storing the Terraform state.

 ## Deploy infra